SteveOGallagher/ultimate-banner-builder/README.md

 # ultimate-banner-builder

 # Features
-- Create any combination of static or dynamic banners to be served through DoubleClick Studio or elsewhere.
+- Create any combination of DoubleClick banners, Dynamic DoubleClick banners, and/or non-DoubleClick banners with multiple versions for each ad size.
 - Create a Master banner version and apply these global changes to all required banner dimensions once completed.
 - Use Gulp to copy all changes in html, js, scss, jpg, and png source files into optimised versions in their relative production folders.
 - Automatically serve the production banners to a localhost in your browser